ylkyc/ironmaking-zju/README.md

-# The code of blast furnace ironmaking review
+# The data and code of blast furnace ironmaking

 This is the code and data for the paper "A Survey of Data-Driven Soft Sensor Methods for Ironmaking Process: Datasets, Applications, and Directions".
 The real-world data were collected from an iron and steel plant in South China with permission.